sanfranick/J124/Fantasy Football.md

    * lannim1@unlv.nevada.edu
    * Mike is an oustanding fantasy football league commissioner who comes up with his own player rankings going into every season.
 He's also a goof friend of mine who appreciates data analysis of sports statistics.
 I would like to learn how he comes up with his own rankings, as well as ask him if he also finds players whose fantasy performance is dramatically impacted by the type of league scoring format.

-### As you continue, keep in mind that the top standard-format scoring NFL players are usually the only data Fantasy Footballers get their hands on regardless of which format they play.
  Here is a list of those top standard-format scoring fantasy football NFL players from the previous season that most fantasy footballers see
 ![Top 20 Standard-format NFL players](/Top20StandardGraph.png)